-NOT 14 OF 15 SEREOUT 5/7/84
+HOE 14 OF 15 SEREOUR 5/7/84

 - INTERM PROCEDURE Esployees accepting placement is temporary positions will have the choice of transaction from their personnes positions or taking learn without pay for one year.
-If leave without pay its selected, the employee: - 4. ment leave employee contributions in the retirement system; - May continue health covering by paying they the employee contribution for 60 days and the total premium for the balance of the pariod of leave without pay; - accept annual leave accumulation pay-off, or "freeza" accumulated annual leave until termination from the temporary pesition; j - 4. vill not accrue sick and sexual larve. - When as umployue tarminated by RIF is remissed or recalled within the tam year reinstatement period, the amployee will be estitled to the following benefits: ī - AMBILL LENYE Any leave belance which has not been paid out will be recredited to the amployee.
+If leave without pay is selected, the employee: - 4. ment leave employee contributions in the retirement system; - b. way continue health coverings by paying they the employee contribution for 60 days and the total premium for the balance of the pariod of leave without pay; - accept annual leave accumulation pay-off, or "freeza" accumulated annual leave until termination from the temporary pesition; j - 4. vill not accrue sick and sexual larve. - When as umployue tarminated by RIF is remissed or recalled within the tam year reinstatement period, the amployee will be estitled to the following benefits: ī - AMBILL LENYE Any leave belance which has not been paid out will be recredited to the amployee.
 Further, the amployee will position abolishment. - SICK LEAVE All sick leave will be recredited.

 CREDITE SERVICE - All credited service will be restored, provided that retirement contributions have not been retarned.
 Mathement searches the service will be actualitied process which has them five years acredited the actualities of the service will be actualities to sea year the explores electing leave uthout pay.
 If at the end of one year the explores electing leave uthout pay has not returned.
 The returning selecting leave uthout pay has not returned.
-The returning selected will have the spirion to purches prior service will have the opines of withdrawing or resenting the present the purches of the service will have the opines of withdrawing present may find the heavest spirion of credits.
+The returning selected will have the spirion to purches prior service will have the opines of withdrawing or resenting the present the purches of the service will have the opines of withdrawing or resenting the benever, so credit and be required to retain the principle of the present parties of the service will have the critical procession of withdrawing or resenting which the service will be given for the time during which no resent the contract of the payor of the time during which no resent the contract will be given for the time during which no